Prostanoids: Prostaglandins, Prostacyclins

 and Thromboxanes

 The prostanoids are part of the oxylipin family of lipid mediators that are derived from the action of cyclooxygenases or prostaglandin synthases upon the twenty-carbon essential fatty acids or eicosanoids, primarily arachidonic acid.
-They can be further subdivided by structure into two main groups, the prostacyclopentanes, comprising the prostaglandins and prostacyclins, and the thromboxanes with a 6-membered ether-containing ring, each of which is involved in some aspect of signalling and especially of the inflammatory response.
+They can be further subdivided by structure into two main groups, the prostacyclopentanes, comprising the prostaglandins and prostacyclins, and the thromboxanes with a 6-membered ether-containing ring, each of which is concerned with some aspect of signalling and especially of the inflammatory response.
 In general, prostanoids occur at very low levels in tissues, of the order of nanomolar concentrations, but they have profound actions as short-lived autocrine and paracrine signalling molecules.
 While most studies have been concerned with their occurrence and function in mammals, they have been detected in birds, ray-finned fishes, marine invertebrates, trypanosomes, blood flukes, and perhaps surprisingly some algae and yeasts.

 1. Nomenclature and Structures of Prostanoids